CristianConrado/D630LaptopHomelab/docs/MySteps.md

 ## 9. First boot

 The system boots into a text login screen.
-No need to log in here.
+I recommend, installing network manager via ethernet so you can have WIFI working.

 From your main PC, find the IP assigned to the D630 by your router:
 - Check your router's admin interface, or